zakhar-gulchak/zakhar-gulchak/README.md

 [![Stack Exchange reputation](https://img.shields.io/stackexchange/stackoverflow/r/3659811?color=rgb%28244%2C%20130%2C%2037%29&label=StackOverflow&style=flat)](https://stackoverflow.com/users/3659811/zakhar-gulchak)

-34 y.o.
-Based in Berlin.
-Ukrainian.
-\
-Board-addicted.
-Love snowboarding, surfing, wakeboarding.
-\
-Have joy commuting on my longboard over the city.
-\
-Love music, parties.
-Sometimes play from vinyls at home parties with friends.

 Used to work on UI stuff with JavaScript, TypeScript, and NodeJS.
 Have experience in the backend (PHP, NodeJS) and mobile (C#, React Native) development.
 Have worked with most of the modern UI frameworks (React, Angular, Vue),